Tulip supports a variety of IoT enabled devices that can help you achieve common manufacturing tasks, such as:

 Control: Control process flow through integration of through beams, foot pedals, proximity sensors, operator RFID badges and buttons.
 Enable hands-free operation to keep operators focused on the work at hand.

 Monitor: Monitor and control complex machines such as CNC, injection molding and torque drivers.
 Easily integrate operator and machine workflows.

 Measure: Collect data from scales, calipers, thermometers, pressure, current and other sensors.
 Set Tulip triggers to dynamically control your process based on one or many sensor readings.

 IoT Devices can be visualized in the Shop Floor Tab in Tulip, and associated with a Station that is either standalone or a part of a Station Group.

 You can select a device to review its setup information, latest operational details and see recent events from devices connected to the Tulip Gateway.

-Once a physical device is properly connected to a station, you can use the Tulip App Builder to include the device in an App.
+Once a physical device is properly connected to a station, you can use the Tulip App Editor to include the device in an App.